harbourlab/SparK/README.md

 -gl H3K27AC H3K4me3 H3K27AC-2 H3K4me3-2 \
 -dg GAPDH IFFO1 NOP2 CHD4 LPAR5

-Note: The -dg option is optional and was used to plot only the five major genes in this area.
+Note: The -dg option is optional and was used to plot only the five major genes in this area, to avoid having too many genes displayed here.
+To display all genes, run this without "-dg"

 Example of plotting the comparison of ChIP-seq data of two cell lines (HepG2 and K562).